 Manage public records

 Comply with the Privacy and Data Protection Act 2014, and only collect information you’re legally entitled to collect.
-You’ll need to craft and publish a privacy ‘collection notice’ (refer to the How-to guide, How to manage, or the Office of the Victorian Information website).
+You’ll need to craft and publish a privacy ‘collection notice’ (refer to the How-to guide, , or the website).

 If your digital presence collects personal information, then the physical location of the servers where it’s stored must have the same level of legal protection for private data as we offer citizens in Victoria.